HealerMikado/panorama_big_data_2021/labs/lab 2 - first steps with Spark/Introduction à Spark.md

 **✍Hands-on 1 **

 - Load the json file store here : `s3://mon-super-bucket-06042021/tweets/tweets20210414-142842.jsonl.gz` and name you data frame `df_tweet_small`

     <small> ⚙️ This file is an a `JSONL` (JSON-line) format, which means that each line of it is a JSON object.
 A JSON object is just a Python dictionary or a JavaScript object and looks like this: `{ key1: value1, key2: ["array", "of", "many values]}`).
 This file has been compressed into a `GZ` archive, hence the `.jsonl.gz` ending.
 Also this file is not magically appearing in your S3 storage.
 It is hosted on one of your teacher's bucket and has been made public, so that you can access it.</small>

 - It's possible to load multiple file a unique DF.
 It's useful when you have daily files and want to process them all.
 It's the same syntax as the previous one, just specify a folder.
 Like `s3://mon-super-bucket-06042021/tweets/`. name you data frame `df_tweet_big`

----

-Now you have two dataframes 🎉.
+Now you have two data frames 🎉.

 Remember that **Spark is lazy**, in the sense that it will avoid at all cost to perform unnecessary operations and wait to the last moment for performing only the duly requested computations.
 (Maybe you remember that R is lazy in that sense, but Spark is one degree more lazy than R.)